sourcegraph/sourcegraph-public-snapshot/doc/admin/monitoring_and_tracing.md

 Therefore, if accessing Grafana locally, the URL will be http://localhost:3370/-/debug/grafana.
 If Sourcegraph is deployed to a remote server, then access via an SSH tunnel using a tool such as [sshuttle](https://github.com/sshuttle/sshuttle) is required to establish a secure connection to Grafana.
-On your local machine start a `sshuttle` session to your remote server
+To access the remote server using `sshuttle` from your local machine:

 ```shell script
 sshuttle -r xxx_user_xxx@sxxx_remote_server_xxx 0/0